A Festival of Nine Lesson and Carols

 A Festival of Nine Lesson and Carols is a gift to all people, everywhere, who wish to share in it.

-In 2020 it became clear that we should not, in fact, hold the service last Christmas live.
-These decisions were not taken lightly, but because we took the precaution of recording the service some weeks before Christmas, we were able to offer the world the gift of this service as an experience to be shared on Christmas Eve.
+In 2020 it became clear that we should not, in fact, hold the service live on Christmas Eve.
+This decision was not taken lightly, but because we took the precaution of recording the service some weeks before Christmas, we were able to offer the world the gift of this service as an experience to be shared on Christmas Eve.

 While we hope that Christmas in 2021 will look much more like normal, we won't know this for some time.
-When the outlook becomes more clear, we will share more information about our plans for Christmas; in the mean time, please do not write to us about attending this year's service.
+When the outlook becomes more clear, we will share more information about our plans for Christmas; in the meantime we kindly ask that you wait until we have made this announcement before enquiring about attending this year's service.

 A Festival of Nine Lessons and Carols was introduced to King's on Christmas Eve 1918 to offer solace to people who were distressed, exhausted, injured and, in many cases, bereaved at the end of the First World War.
 In this pandemic year many people are experiencing some of these same realities and feelings.
 But while war gave people a great sense of togetherness and community, the pandemic forces people to be isolated, distanced and anxious.

 King's didn't invent A Festival of Nine Lesson and Carols, but when it was introduced here the then Dean, Eric Milner-White, wrote a special prayer to set the scene for the reading of the lessons and singing of the carols.
 While that 'Bidding Prayer' is largely unchanged from that time, in 2020 we prayed for health as well as peace over the whole earth and to remember the isolated as well as the lonely and unloved.
 Alongside prayer for the oppressed, we prayed too for the exploited and the abused.